KDJ1221/Portfolio-Website/README.md

-# Project 0
+# Project 0 - Portfolio Website

-Web Programming with Python and JavaScript
+For this project, I decided to create a personal portfolio to display some of my work, and the projects I've worked on.

+**File Descriptions**